kubestellar/kubestellar/docs/content/v0.20/architecture.md

     -  Iterates on all binding-policies, and for each of them:
         - Evaluates whether the object matches the downsync selection criteria in the `BindingPolicy`.
-        - Whether the object is a match or not, the worker notes the object as a match for the in-memory representation of the relevant `Binding`.
+        - Whether the object is a match or not, the worker notes it through the in-memory representation of the relevant `Binding`.
 If the noting of an object results in a change in the in-memory representation of the `Binding`, the worker enqueues the latter for syncing.
         - If a matched `BindingPolicy` has `WantSingletonReportedState` set to true (**see note below), the object is